wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Acceptable terms and conditions on per product basis
 * File uploads for checkout form sections and on a per product basis
 * Product terms and conditions
+* Advanced quantity and backorder management for products and variations

 Data captured via customized (added) form fields is available within your order administration and will be added in the appropriate sections of the individual orders.
 What shows up can be configured for each individual custom field.
 Data captured will be shown to the customer on the order receipt page and in emails.